 Animals will be given category designations for General Appearance, Dairy Strength, Body Capacity and Mammary System (not in bucks) and a numerical Final Score.
-Adult animals can be scored Excellent (E) with young stock being designated Extremely Correct (EC) for similar quality.
-Final Scores in the Poor category will receive only the "P"
+Adult animals can be scored Excellent (E).
+Final Scores in the Poor category will receive only the "P" designation.

-designation.
 The following standards apply to both the Final Score and the Category designations:

-90 points or more 1.
-EXCELLENT - 2.
-3. 85 to 89 points VERY GOOD -GOOD PLUS - 80 to 84 points 70 to 79 points 4.
-GOOD -5.
-60 to 69 points FAIR -POOR - 59 points or lower
+1. EXCELLENT - 90 points or more

+2. VERY GOOD - 85 to 89 points

+3. GOOD - 80 to 84 points

+4. ACCEPTABLE - 70 to 79 points

+5. FAIR - 60 to 69 points

+6. POOR - 59 points or lower